starwards/starwards/CONTRIBUTING.md

 ### Installing and running commands

-to install a development environment, you need to have [node.js](https://nodejs.org/en/download/), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installd. nodejs should be at version 15.11 at least and npm should be at version 7.6 at least
+To install a development environment, you need to have [node.js](https://nodejs.org/en/download/), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installd. nodejs should be at version 15.11 at least and npm should be at version 7.6 at least
 Then, `git clone` this repository locally and make sure you can run the following:

 ```sh